-- SES, regional and municipal risk treatment plans, Tasmanian Emergency Risks Assessment Guidelines (TERAG) 2017. - Tasmanian Climate Change Action Plan and Australian Government Climate Compass. - Australia's Strategy for Protecting Crowded Places from Terrorism (Australian Government). - AustCyber aims to support the development of a vibrant and globally competitive Australian cyber security sector. - Tasmanian Government agency risk management plans.

-• Many Tasmanian businesses and other organisations, households and individuals actively manage disaster risks affecting them.
+- SES, regional and municipal risk treatment plans, Tasmanian Emergency Risks Assessment Guidelines (TERAG) 2017 - Tasmanian Climate Change Action Plan and Australian Government Climate Compass - Australia's Strategy for Protecting Crowded Places from Terrorism (Australian Government) - AustCyber aims to support the development of a vibrant and globally competitive Australian cyber security sector. - Tasmanian Government agency risk management plans - Many Tasmanian businesses and other organisations, households and individuals actively manage disaster risks affecting them.

-Issues identified during the development of the Strategy included the following.
+Issues identified during the development of the draft Strategy included:

-- All parties need to ensure risk treatment plans are not siloed or uneven across local areas and sectors. - Capability and capacity to include cybersecurity as a component of risk management can be improved in many organisations. - While local councils have considerable disaster risk management and preparedness responsibilities, they face resourcing challenges and competing priorities. - There are complexities in assessing priorities across hazards.
+- There is uneven or siloed risk treatment plans across local areas and sectors. - Capability and capacity to include cybersecurity as a component of risk management is noted as a gap in many organisations. - While local councils have considerable disaster risk management and preparedness responsibilities, many councils lack resources and require support. - There are complexities in assessing priorities across hazards.

-Ideas identified during the development of the Strategy included the following.
+Ideas identified during the development of the draft Strategy included: